Murmuration-Labs/bitscreen/new_user_tutorial.md

 B) Authenticate in the BitScreen-CLI

-With Private Key:
+  * With Private Key:

-i. `bitscreen-cli auth login`
+    1. `bitscreen-cli auth login`
-ii.
-A prompt will appear which will ask for the wallet address associated with the account iii.
-A prompt will appear which will ask for the account Private Key
+    2. A prompt will appear which will ask for the wallet address associated with the account
+    3. A prompt will appear which will ask for the account Private Key

 OR

-With Recovery Phrase (Seed Phrase):
+  * With Recovery Phrase (Seed Phrase):

-i. `bitscreen-cli auth login --fromseed` ii.
-A prompt will appear which will ask for the account Recovery Phrase (Seed Phrase)
+    1. `bitscreen-cli auth login --fromseed`
+    2. A prompt will appear which will ask for the account Recovery Phrase (Seed Phrase)

-In both cases, after being successfully authenticated you will be able to opt for saving the credentials for future logins.
+In both cases, after being successfully authenticated you can optionally save the credentials for future logins.

 ## 5. Run BitScreen-CLI Setup Installation